Slashdot

 I can see the value to keeping one fallback kernel.
 I can't see the value to keeping a half dozen of them.

+Exactly, the problem is when you can't install the latest security patch because

+/boot suddenly ran out of space because you have kernels in there nobody touched in 3 years.
+And the error messages don't even tell you the problem in a comprehensible manner!

-Thanks For Asking (Score:2)
+Thanks For Asking (Score:4, Insightful)

 Thanks for doing this, and thanks for doing this in this way.
 I appreciate especially the idea that this place has any currency